 - The main exhibition space is approximately 400 square feet, with approximately 25 linear feet of wall space.
 The walls are 7.5 feet high.

 - The Rotch Library Reading room display case contains three shelves that are 97” wide x 26” high x 23” deep.
-The case has glass doors that can be locked.
+The case has glass doors that lock.

-- Exhibitors may be permitted to use other spaces within the library at the sole discretion and permission of the Rotch Exhibition Committee.
+- Exhibitors may be permitted to use other spaces within the library (including the reading room columns).

 - Please note that the above dimensions are approximate and exhibitors are advised to view and measure the space ahead of time.
 Exhibitors can request one or all of the available exhibition spaces.